Húsavík: Popular culture

 Húsavík served as the setting of the 2020 Netflix film Eurovision Song Contest: The Story of Fire Saga, a comedic story of two Húsavík natives representing Iceland in the Eurovision Song Contest, with one of the film's songs named after the town.
 The song itself was nominated for the Academy Award for Best Original Song at the 93rd Academy Awards.

 The song's taped Best Original Song performance was filmed on location in Húsavík.
 In a break with Oscar tradition, all five songs had their performances pre-taped due to the COVID-19 pandemic instead of being performed live.
-"Húsavík" was the only one of the five nominated songs to have its pre-taped performance take place outside of the United States.
+"Húsavík" was the only one of the five nominated songs to have its pre-taped performance taking place outside of the United States.

-On 25 April 2021, the performance aired along with pre-taped performances of the other four nominated songs in that year's category.
+On 25 April 2021, the performance was aired along with pre-taped performances of the other four nominated songs in that year's category.
 All five song performances were shown during the red carpet pre-show special that took place just before the main ceremony began.

 Residents of the town reported a significant jump in tourism following the film's release.
 In 2021, The Eurovision Museum opened in Húsavík telling the story of the song contest and the film.